realizeapp/realize-deck/presentation.md

 * Adam Laughlin, co-founder
     * http://www.linkedin.com/in/alaughlin
-    * Created the frontend for Scratch, an MIT-developed learning tool used by millions of students
+    * Front-end web developer for Scratch, an MIT learning tool used by millions of students
-    * Organizer of Boston Quantified Self
+    * Boston Quantified Self Organizer
-    * Web development at MIT Media Lab
+    * Co-founded Web Analysts Without Borders at Save the Children
     * B.A. in Psychology from Hope College

 ---